drpatrik/algorithms/README.md

-	Implementation of some famous algorithms and problems written by Patrik Tennberg
+	Implementation of some algorithms and problems.

-	Many of the code samples c++11 compliant compiler.
+	Many of the code samples requires a c++11 compliant compiler.